 Click here for a full list of our research and publications.

-In her new book coming September 28th, Georgetown Juvenile Justice Clinic & Initiative Director Kris Henning confronts America’s irrational and manufactured fears of Black youth and makes a compelling case that our nation’s obsession with policing and incarcerating Black America begins with Black children.
-Learn more & pre-order now!
+AVAILABLE NOW: In her new book, Georgetown Juvenile Justice Clinic and Initiative Director Kristin Henning confronts America’s irrational and manufactured fears of Black youth and makes a compelling case that our nation’s obsession with policing and incarcerating Black America begins with Black children.
+Visit RageOfInnocence.com to learn more, get your copy, and join a book tour event!

 The Georgetown Law Juvenile Justice Clinic & Initiative is pleased to announce the release of Seeing What’s Underneath: A Resource for Understanding Behavior & Using Language in Juvenile Court, developed in partnership with the National Juvenile Defender Center, the National Council of Juvenile and Family Court Judges, and Fair and Just Prosecution.